 - Tracing the path of the rays of light through a glass prism.

-- Finding the image distance for varying object distances in case of a convex lens and drawing corresponding ray diagrams to show the nature of the image formed.
+- Finding the image distance for varying object distances in the case of a convex lens and drawing corresponding ray diagrams to show the nature of the image formed.

 - Identification of the different parts of an embryo of a dicot seed (Pea, gram, or red kidney bean).